Adimserious/cyber-security-blog/README.md

 content
 created

-Category: A model or table representing categories for blog posts including the field 'Name' only.
+Category: A model or table representing categories for blog posts including the field Name, author, category_id.

 About_page: A model or table for the about page content with the fields title